sustrik/libmill/README.md

 Mill
 ====

-Mill is a C preprocessor to create coroutines from what looks more or less like an ordinary C code.
+Mill is a preprocessor that adds coroutine support to C language.

-WARNING: This project is under development.
-Do not use!
+The result of preprocessing are standard C source and header files that can be added directly to your C projects.

+WARNING: THIS PROJECT IS UNDER DEVELOPMENT!
+DO NOT USE YET!

 ## Prerequisites